 Do the lessons of history give us cause for hope or alarm?
 The historian Arnold Toynbee (1969) has pointed out that over the ages, including during his own lifetime, many generations have faced severe challenges.
-Progress has not always been linear and civilisations have come and gone, including as a result of climate change and geology, but people have often displayed varying degrees of resilience (Durant and Durant, 1968).
+Progress has not always been linear and civilisations have come and gone, but people have displayed varying degrees of resilience.
 Today there is greater connectivity and the means of more rapid role out of solutions that emerge.
 Some ancient wisdom may have been lost, but our initiatives and responses can draw upon a more developed scientific and technological base.